epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 - start grinding.

 For a new account, I strongly recommend enabling the `slow_mode` flag in the settings.
-Otherwise the Telegram may block the account for too many requests.
+Otherwise, the Telegram may temporarily block the account for too many requests per minute.